MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-version-history.md

 ### Fixed issues:

 * Generic Web Services:
-  * The Wsconfig tool did not convert correctly the Json array from "sample request" for the REST service method.
+  * The WSconfig tool did not convert correctly the Json array from "sample request" for the REST service method.
 This caused problems with serialization this Json array for the REST request.
   * Web Service Connector Configuration Tool does not support usage of space symbols in JSON attribute names
-    * A Substitution pattern can be added manually to the WSConfigTool.exe.config file, e.g. ```<appSettings> <add key=”JSONSpaceNamePattern” value="__" /> </appSettings>```
+    * A Substitution pattern can be added manually to the WSConfigTool.exe.config file, for example,  ```<appSettings> <add key=”JSONSpaceNamePattern” value="__" /> </appSettings>```
       > [!NOTE]
       > JSONSpaceNamePattern key is required as for export you will recieve the following error: Message: Empty name is not legal.

 * Lotus Notes:
-  * When the option **Allow custom certifiers for Organization/Organizational Units** is disabled then the connector fails during export (Update) After the export flow all attributes are exported to Domino but at the time of export a KeyNotFoundException is returned to Sync.
+  * If the option **Allow custom certifiers for Organization/Organizational Units** is disabled, then the connector fails during export (Update) After the export flow all attributes are exported to Domino but at the time of export a KeyNotFoundException is returned to Sync.
     * This happens because the rename operation fails when it tries to change DN (UserName attribute) by changing one of the attributes below:
       - LastName
       - FirstName